Smart City Initiatives

 - Smart Columbus Experience Center - Columbus opened a location that lets residents learn about smart city initiatives, including new transportation platforms.
 For example, the center provides information about electric vehicles and gives visitors the opportunity to test drive one.
 It provides interactive screens that simulate what life in the city will look like with future mobility options.

-Columbus: An Inspirational Model Of Smart City 2.0
+Columbus: An Inspirational Model of Smart City 2.0

 Columbus is one of the largest and best-funded initiatives deploying smart city technology for the benefit of a large population while supporting an entire economic region.
-It put forth an inspirational vision which landed it the title “America’s Smart City”.
+It put forth an inspirational vision that landed it the title “America’s Smart City”.

 The Columbus smart city initiative can be characterized as Smart City 2.0.
 While Smart City 1.0 involved the deployment of smart city infrastructure, Smart City 2.0 is the deployment of smart city applications to benefit the lives of citizens and improve city operations.